neverfap-deluxe/nfd-api/content/content_articles/EDIT--BOR--C--the-fallacy-of-motivation.md

 Instead, it merely reinforces their belief that motivation is the answer and in addition, reinforces this idea that they're simply too "dumb" or "stupid" to make it work.

 And that they simply need to be more motivated next time, inspite of the fact that this is precisely what they were trying to do originally to no avail.

 In a sense, I think it would be fair to describe motivation as a poor man's process.

 Not only because your process is now conditional based on how you're currently feeling, but because it also doesn't guarantee anything.

-It's a very indirect way of saying "I need to motivated so I don't relapse" as opposed to saying "I won't relapse inspite of how I feel".
+It's a very indirect way of saying "I need to be motivated so I don't relapse" as opposed to saying "I won't relapse inspite of how I feel".

 {{< hr3 "Because the reality of life is that things don't always go how you want it to." >}}